openactive/openactive-test-suite/README.md

 #### Request Headers

 Just a set of request HTTP headers which will be used to make booking requests.
+There are no restrictions on the `requestHeaders` that can be specified.

 Example: